caseywatts/caseywatts.github.io/book/all-chapters.md

 Do you want to be a happier and more effective person?
 Let's try Cognitive Behavioral Therapy!

-Cognitive Behavioral Therapy (CBT) is a specific and common form of “talk therapy”.
+Cognitive Behavioral Therapy (CBT) is a specific and common form of "talk therapy".
 CBT is effective for depression, anxiety, general stress from work, and much more!

 The core idea is that certain thought patterns contribute to emotional distress and behavioral issues.
-These “cognitive distortions” offer an inaccurate view of the world and/or yourself, and they can be changed and improved with practice and effort.
-The term “cognitive distortions” is usually used interchangeably with “maladaptive thought patterns” and “maladaptive cognitions”.
+These "cognitive distortions" offer an inaccurate view of the world and/or yourself, and they can be changed and improved with practice and effort.
+The term "cognitive distortions" is usually used interchangeably with "maladaptive thought patterns" and "maladaptive cognitions".

 The full list of mental problems CBT can help with is quite long - more than fifteen!
 Here's one source that lists a bunch of them: [Hofmann, 2012](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3584580/).
-I’m not suggesting CBT is necessarily the best or only therapy for every single one of these mental problems.
-It is, however, one of the top most frequently used techniques, and it’s often very effective.
+I'm not suggesting CBT is necessarily the best or only therapy for every single one of these mental problems.
+It is, however, one of the top most frequently used techniques, and it's often very effective.

-You may be wondering “Do I need to have a mental illness for CBT to help me?”
+You may be wondering "Do I need to have a mental illness for CBT to help me?"
 Nope!
-The use of the word “therapy” might lead you to believe that CBT only helps if you have a mental illness, but really it’s useful for anybody.
+The use of the word "therapy" might lead you to believe that CBT only helps if you have a mental illness, but really it's useful for anybody.

 ### Therapy?
 Training!
-I think of CBT more like “brain training”.
-To reduce its association with therapy, I like to replace the word “therapy” with the word “training”.
-A lot of people I know like calling it “Cognitive Behavioral Training” because they find it more approachable.
-I’m glad the stigma around the word therapy seems to be reducing over time, but the stigma is certainly still around.
+I think of CBT more like "brain training".
+To reduce its association with therapy, I like to replace the word "therapy" with the word "training".
+A lot of people I know like calling it "Cognitive Behavioral Training" because they find it more approachable.
+I'm glad the stigma around the word therapy seems to be reducing over time, but the stigma is certainly still around.
 Mental illness or not, it's definitely helpful to understand how to process your thoughts and feelings better.

-If you are at all unsure whether you would benefit from (“need”) actual therapy, I recommend you see someone to be screened.
-Please don’t treat this book as therapy — this is not a suitable replacement for the real thing.
+If you are at all unsure whether you would benefit from ("need") actual therapy, I recommend you see someone to be screened.
+Please do not treat this book as therapy — this is not a suitable replacement for the real thing.

 ### More about CBT

-This book applies “systems thinking” (like the IPO model) to Cognitive Behavioral Therapy.
-If you’re interested in digging deeper into CBT after reading this book, I suggest the book “Feeling Good” by David Burns.
-In one study, “Feeling Good” was the most commonly prescribed reading assignment from therapists doing CBT with their patients.
+This book applies "systems thinking" (like the IPO model) to Cognitive Behavioral Therapy.
+If you're interested in digging deeper into CBT after reading this book, I suggest the book "Feeling Good" by David Burns.
+In one study, "Feeling Good" was the most commonly prescribed reading assignment from therapists doing CBT with their patients.
 In another study, it was found to be as effective as actual therapy for some people.

 ### Positive Outcomes

-In my mind, there are two tangible positive outcomes from processing experiences: learning, and reducing involuntary and unwelcome thoughts (“intrusive thoughts”).
+In my mind, there are two tangible positive outcomes from processing experiences: learning, and reducing involuntary and unwelcome thoughts ("intrusive thoughts").

 If you can learn something from a situation, that might help you in a future similar situation.
-By “learn” I mean either something specific like “always make sure you have your keys when you leave the house”, or something abstract like “try slowing down and be more careful”.
+By "learn" I mean either something specific like "always make sure you have your keys when you leave the house", or something abstract like "try slowing down and be more careful".

 Processing can also help reduce intrusive thoughts.
 Imagine a job interview.
-After the interview you’re not sure how it went, and you think about it a lot.
+After the interview you're not sure how it went, and you think about it a lot.
 You play back what everyone said and did, thinking about what you could have done differently.
 This is probably some amount helpful, and some amount unhelpful.
-If these thoughts continue happening to you at inappropriate times, you might consider them “intrusive thoughts”.
+If these thoughts continue happening to you at inappropriate times, you might consider them "intrusive thoughts".

 How can you put unwanted thoughts to rest?
 For a particular experience, try to find value in it by learning something.
-If you’re not sure there’s anything further you can learn from it, it may help to try accepting it [Wells 2014](https://www.ncbi.nlm.nih.gov/pubmed/25243365).
+If you're not sure there's anything further you can learn from it, it may help to try accepting it [Wells 2014](https://www.ncbi.nlm.nih.gov/pubmed/25243365).
 Finding value or finding acceptance can help reduce the frequency of the intrusive thoughts.

 In software terms, intrusive thoughts are a bit like metrics and alerting.
 The subconscious mind sets up these alerts for itself.
 It decides that some experiences are important to process, and alerts you of those until they are fully processed.
-Addressing the root issue can often make it so the alert isn’t fired off as often, or at all.
+Addressing the root issue can often make it so the alert is not fired off as often, or at all.

 ## Hitting Your Debugger

 When can you process an experience?
 It could be during, immediately after, hours after, weeks after, or even years after.
 How do we get into in introspective state to do this processing (debugging)?
-It depends on whether you’re debugging during or after the stressful situation.
+It depends on whether you're debugging during or after the stressful situation.
 Each is valuable in its own way.

 ### During

-If you’re able to debug your brain during a stressful situation, you may be able to change the outcome of that situation.
+If you're able to debug your brain during a stressful situation, you may be able to change the outcome of that situation.
 You may also be able to make this current experience a less stressful one.

-Many people find it difficult to realize when it’s a good opportunity to introspect in-moment.
-We’ll go through a technique in the next section to help with noticing opportunities for introspection and getting you into that introspective mindset.
+Many people find it difficult to realize when it's a good opportunity to introspect in-moment.
+We'll go through a technique in the next section to help with noticing opportunities for introspection and getting you into that introspective mindset.

 ### After